 Parents play a very important role in helping students to prepare for studying abroad and in supporting them while they are away and after they return home.
-We provide students with a pre-arrival pack that outlines all the things they need to be aware of and/or bring with them to Ireland.
-The pack contains very important and useful information, which you may wish to go through with your son or daughter prior to their departure.
+We send students regular countdown emails prior to their arrival, outlining all the things they need to be aware of and/or bring with them to Ireland.
+The emails contain very important and useful information, which you may wish to go through with your son or daughter prior to their departure.

 Please note that we send this information to the student, the International Program Office or the agent, depending on the agreement we have with the School/College/Agency.
-If your son or daughter does not receive a pre-arrival pack, please contact this office at email@example.com.
+If your son or daughter does not receive these countdown emails, please contact this office at email@example.com.

 - Take a look at the pre-arrival pack with your son or daughter so that you understand both what has been provided and what is expected of them prior to departure.